-When programming the 1800 to dial a Numeric pager there are two methods that can be used: Automatic mode and Manual mode.
+When programming the 1800 to dial a Numeric pager there are two methods that can be used: mode and mode.

-The only difference is that in Automatic mode the 1800 will automatically try to sense when the call has been answered and then send the ID Number and alarms.
+The only difference is that in Automatic mode the 1800 will automatically try to sense when the call has been answered and then send the ID Number and zone numbers.
 In some instances, the automatic answer detection and timing from the 1800 is incompatible with the paging service, and the Manual mode must be used.

-NOTE: If your phone system requires you to dial a '9' followed by a pause to get an outside line, you must use Manual mode and insert the pauses at the end of the number.
+If your phone system requires you to dial a '9' followed by a pause to get an outside line, you must use Manual mode and insert pauses at the end of the number.

 When the 1800 calls your Numeric Pager it will leave the programmed ID Number along with the Zone number that is in alarm.
+If it's reporting a Power alarm, it will send the ID Number followed by the number "0"; if it's reporting a Sound alarm, the 1800 will send the ID Number followed by the number "9".
 To acknowledge the alarm you will have to call the unit back and enter an acknowledgement code, otherwise the unit will continue dialing the remaining numbers.